mbot-project/mbot_scratch_gui/README.md

 ./install_scripts/install.sh
 ```

-First cd out of the VM, then cd into the GUI.
-Now we can install the GUI.
+Once the VM is installed, navigate out of the VM directory and into the GUI directory to begin GUI installation:
 ```bash
 cd ..
 cd mbot_scratch_gui